danielfett/draft-dpop/main.md

 [@!RFC3986] before comparing the `htu` claim.

-# Token Request (Binding Tokens to a Public Key) {#token-request-binding}
+# DPoP Access Token Request {#access-token-request}

-To bind a token to a public key in the token request, the client MUST provide a valid DPoP proof JWT in a `DPoP` header.
-The HTTPS request shown in (#token-request) illustrates such an access token request using an an authorization code grant (with extra line breaks and whitespace for display purposes only).
+To request an access token that is bound to a public key using DPoP, the client MUST provide a valid DPoP proof JWT in a `DPoP` header when making an access token request to the authorization server's token endpoint.
+This is applicable for all access token requests regardless of grant type (including, for example, the common `authorization_code` and `refresh_token` grant types but also extension grants such as the JWT authorization grant [@RFC7523]).
+The HTTPS request shown in (#token-request-code) illustrates an such an access token request using an an authorization code grant with a DPoP proof JWT in the `DPoP` header (extra line breaks and whitespace for display purposes only).

 !---
 ~~~